ValdiviaDev/Stardust-Engine/README.md

 ## Innovation
 - Game Mode: Uncommenting a line of code (#define GAME_MODE) in Application.h creates and compiling creates an exe of Game Mode.
+- Node Graph notification system: Notifies the user when a node is updating, is going to update or if there's an error in the node, using an outline that envelopes the node.

 ## [Github repository](https://github.com/ValdiviaDev/Stardust-Engine)